epfl-ada/ada-2024-project-onceuponatimeindata/_posts/2024-12-10-welcome-to-jekyll.markdown

 On the other hand, franchises like *Harry Potter* demonstrate the power of consistent and efficient releases.
 With all movies released between 2001 and 2011, the series maintained a steady momentum, keeping audiences engaged without long waits between installments.
 The *Hunger Games* franchise initially followed a similar pattern, with four movies released annually from 2012 to 2015.
 However, the graph shows a significant gap before the release of its 2023 prequel: *The Ballad of Songbirds and Snakes*, showcasing how studios often return to successful universes to revive audience interest.

 As we scanned further, my little brother spotted *Star Wars*.
 “Oh, I love Star Wars!
-But why does it start at number five?”
-I laughed.
-“Actually, it starts at number four, and then they went back later to make the first three movies.
-The release order was very original!”
-We marveled at how *Star Wars* began with *The Empire Strikes Back* (1980) and became one of the most beloved franchises, despite its unconventional order.
+But why were the numbers one, two, and three released after the first three movies?” he asked.
+We marveled at how *Star Wars* began with *The Empire Strikes Back* (1980) and became one of the most beloved franchises, despite its unconventional release order.
+As the series became incredibly famous, they decided to explain the story leading up to the first movies.
+Was this a brilliant idea conceived by the creators after the success of the first three films, or a genius move planned all along?
+It’s a mystery that adds to the intrigue of this iconic saga.

 Some franchises, such as *Bambi*, illustrate extreme gaps between installments.
 The original Bambi was released in 1942, but its sequel didn’t appear until 2006, a remarkable 64-year gap, highlighting the challenges of building upon a classic decades later.
 "That's probably why nobody knows about the *Bambi* sequel" my little brother added.